Scientific Name

 How to Grow and Care

-Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
+Turbinicarpus prefer to be in full sun and a well-ventilated position to maintain a good body color and spinal development.

-The golden rule when it comes to watering is "never water when the compost is still damp."
+The golden rule regarding watering is "never water when the compost is still damp."
 This is the one error that will certainly kill any plant!
-Watering should commence in the spring, depending upon the weather conditions at the time.
+Watering should commence in the spring, depending on the weather conditions.
 The plants should initially be given a light spray to gently encourage them into growth.

-These cacti can withstand high summer temperatures and benefit, providing accompanied by good ventilation.
+These cacti can withstand high summer temperatures and benefit from being accompanied by good ventilation.
 Do not be tempted to overcrowd the plants.
-They will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44-46 °F (7-8 °C), and providing the plants are kept dry, and the humidity levels are also kept low by good ventilation on bright days.
+They will be far happier with a bit of space to allow the air to circulate.
+Winter temperatures can be set as low as 44-46 °F (7-8 °C), providing the plants are kept dry and the humidity levels are also kept low by good ventilation on bright days.

 See more at How to Grow and Care for Turbinicarpus.